s341507/data2410-portfolio2/docs/rapport.md

 # 2. VM1: Docker containers setup

 This chapter of the report explains how we completed section II of the assignment.
-It includes the installation and setup of docker containers, how we configured our docker-compose stack and made the docker bridge network inside of VM1.
+It includes the installation and setup of Docker containers, how we configured our docker-compose stack and made the Docker bridge network inside of VM1.
 It also covers how we used the frontend to set up the host profiles.
-It displays our understanding of both conventional VMs and using the docker software.
+It displays our understanding of both conventional VMs and using the Docker software.

 ## 2.1.
 Docker Compose Setup

-After setting up the three VMs, we used the file `docker-compose.yml`, from the docker folder in our project directory, to set up the four docker containers with the required config instructions for the assignment within VM1.
-The first step in setting up the docker containers was to install docker on VM1.
+After setting up the three VMs, we used the file `docker-compose.yml`, from the ``docker`` folder in our project directory, to set up the four docker containers with the required config instructions for the assignment within VM1.
+The first step in setting up the Docker containers was to install Docker on VM1.

-We used the following command to install docker.
+We used the following command to install docker and docker-compose.

 ```bash
 sudo apt-get install -y docker-compose
 ```

-We used the docker images specified in the assignment description to serve as a base for the docker containers in the docker compose stack.
+We used the Docker images specified in the assignment description to serve as a base for the Docker containers in the Docker compose stack.
 By setting the environment variables in the compose file, we affected the generation of the respective config files for each container.
-We created created and linked up volumes to these generated files to make it possible to edit the internal volume files from outside the docker containers via the docker volume functionality.
+We created created and linked up volumes to these generated files to make it possible to edit the internal volume files from outside the Docker containers via the Docker volume functionality.
-This was possible because the volume files outside the docker containers are linked with the config files we mapped them to inside each of the docker containers.
+This was possible because the volume files outside the Docker containers are linked with the config files we mapped them to inside each of the Docker containers.
 Setting up volumes for outside access made debugging easier while working on the project.
-E.g. we utilized this setup to verify if the environment variables in the `docker-compose.yml` file were correctly written to config files like `zabbix_server.conf` inside the server container, while remaining outside the docker container and checking directly from the host machine.
+E.g. we utilized this setup to verify if the environment variables in the `docker-compose.yml` file were correctly written to config files like `zabbix_server.conf` inside the server container, while remaining outside the Docker container and checking directly from the host machine.

 The following block of code describes how we set up the volumes according to the description above.